 Timely adjustment of the National educational programmes to build ICT skills to respond to the specific market needs of the countries.

-Egypt: Timely adjustment of the National educational programmes to build ICT skills to respond to the specific market needs of the countries.
+Egypt: Timely adjustment of the National educational programs to build ICT skills to respond to the specific market needs of the countries.

 JCA: Timely adjustment of the National educational programmes to build ICT skills to respond to the specific market needs and human needs of the countries.